|

 For the most part, people should avoid this type of guy.

-- Complainers: A player who really will complain.
+Typical line: "That monster has crap.
+I'm not killing that" - Complainers: A player who really will complain.
 Obviously this is really

 annoying.
 They will find